honojs/vite-plugins/packages/dev-server/README.md

 ## Helper

-### Conninfo
+### ConnInfo

-You can use the `conninfo` helper to get connection information.
+You can use the ConnInfo helper to get connection information.
 For more details: [ConnInfo Helper](https://hono.dev/docs/helpers/conninfo).

 You can use it like this:

 ```typescript
 import { Hono } from 'hono'
 import { getConnInfo } from '@hono/vite-dev-server/conninfo'